-The price of high quality bonds are directly related to interest rates.
+The price of high quality bonds is directly related to interest rates.
 Investors looking to expand the diversity of a portfolio of stocks need to understand the relationship between prices and interest rates before buying bonds.

-In this publication, we're going to explain the relationship between interest rates, coupon rates, bond prices, current yield, and bond yield.
+In this article, we're going to explain the relationship between interest rates, coupon rates, bond prices, current yield, and bond yield.
 As part of that explanation, we'll talk about the effect a bond's maturity date, as well as credit rating, can have on its market price.

 Later in this article, we'll illustrate why this relationship exists.

 There are two important capital exchanges for bond issues: the primary and secondary markets.
 The primary market is associated with the issuance of new bonds.
 These can be companies, or government agencies, that are raising funds through the sale of bonds.
 These investments are usually purchased through securities dealers.